 In my understanding, the best way to describe Haiti’s situation is to frame it as a descent into anarchy and civil war.
 This is anarchy because the absence of a hegemonic power has spawned hundreds of small armed groups.
 It is a civil war because, using an encompassing definition from a critical review of the term, Haiti fits within it: “We define a civil war as a politically organized, large-scale, sustained, physically violent conflict that occurs within a country principally among large/numerically important groups of its inhabitants or citizens over the monopoly of physical force.”

 The main warring parties in this conflict are, on the one hand, the oligarchic elite, who claim state legitimacy through political proxies and control most of the country’s economic resources, including its police force.
-On the other hand, the paramilitary units that most media define as “gangs,” large groups of armed, non-governmental forces.
+On the other hand, the paramilitary units that most media define as “gangs,” are large groups of armed, non-governmental forces.
 Some emerged from previously state-sanctioned militias; others were created by the oligarchic elite to do their dirty bidding but have now gone out of control.

 The second category consists of the actual criminal gangs—violent armed groups that have taken control of parts of the capital or other areas and that do not have a political motivation.
 They fill the power vacuum created by the absence of authority and sustain themselves financially through crime.
 In many cases, these gangs have been armed and used by competing factions of the oligarchs.
 I will refer to them simply as “gangs.”

-The oligarchic elite claim state legitimacy, while the insurrection forces dispute that claim by fighting its violent forces, the police, UN international missions, and some gangs.
+The oligarchic elite claim state legitimacy, while the insurrection forces dispute that claim by fighting their violent forces: the police, UN international missions, and some gangs.
 At the same time, the insurrection forces are gaining territory, especially in the capital, Port-au-Prince, including its main airport, and claim to be fighting “the system” in reference to oligarchic rule.
 They use this claim, along with the protection of civilians in the territories they control, as a source of legitimacy.

-Apart from these three groups—oligarchic elite, insurrection forces, and gangs—and accounting for the fact that they are not homogeneous, there are other armed groups in the country.
+Apart from these three groups—the oligarchic elite, insurrection forces, and gangs—and accounting for the fact that they are not homogeneous, there are other armed groups in the country.
 There are the popular defense forces, which are not armed to the same standards as the oligarchic or insurrection forces, and which are mainly concerned with protecting some neighborhoods from conflict.
 There are also armed criminal groups involved in drug trafficking, as Haiti is a transit port for cocaine from Latin America to the U.S. and Europe.
 These differ from gangs in that they have foreign components.

 The distinctions between these groupings are not always clear-cut, as oligarchic forces and insurrection forces often participate in criminal activities, and popular defense forces sometimes mix with insurrectionists.
 The historical nature of the conflict—spanning at least 20 years since the last coup against President Aristide in 2004—and its evolution make it difficult to clearly separate one from the other.

 As in most civil wars, there are two principal issues in dispute: first, who holds the wealth; second, who holds state legitimacy and can monopolize violence.
-For the most part, the oligarchic elite hold the first, and it is the inequality created by their hoarding—and the inefficacy of previous governments to change that situation—that has led to the dispute over the second.
+For the most part, the oligarchic elite holds the first, and it is the inequality created by their hoarding—and the inefficacy of previous governments to change that situation—that has led to the dispute over the second.

 According to Schmittian and Kelsenian definitions, the monopoly of violence is an essential feature of a modern state.
 Violence, in this context, is the coercive force a state uses to impose its laws.
 The legitimacy to use it comes from the idea that a state, through its laws, is the embodiment of the sovereign will of its citizens.
-In Haiti, a portion of the citizens, many of whom were armed earlier by President Aristide to counter the army which he disbanded, no longer saw the state as embodying their will and therefore felt justified in contesting its monopoly of violence.
+In Haiti, a portion of the citizens, many of whom were armed earlier by President Aristide to counter the army that he disbanded, no longer saw the state as embodying their will and therefore felt justified in contesting its monopoly of violence.

-The apparatus of the state lost its claim to be the expression of the sovereign will, as abstract as that concept might be, after the third coup against the first democratically elected president of Haiti, Jean-Bertrand Aristide, in 2004.
+The apparatus of the state lost its claim to be the expression of the sovereign will, as abstract as that concept might be, after the second coup against the first democratically elected president of Haiti, Jean-Bertrand Aristide, in 2004.
 After the coup, orchestrated by the U.S., a transitional government, formed mostly of those close to the oligarchic elite, was installed under the auspices of the UN, which at the behest of the U.S. sent a “peace keeping” force.
 Since that moment, the state has continued losing its legitimacy and power, culminating in the assassination of President Jovenel Moïse in 2021.

 Jovenel Moïse was elected president in 2016 amid protests against his party, the PHTK, accused of election fraud and serving oligarchic interests.
 The demonstrations, in a country still reeling from the 2010 earthquake, escalated amid allegations that the government used armed gangs to suppress them.
 From 2016/2018, the homicide rate has soared from 9.6 to 41.15 per 100,000 inhabitants, among the highest in the world.